andreasvarga/DescriptorSystems.jl/README.md

 * Advanced operations on transfer function matrices via their descriptor system realizations

+* Solution of model-matching problems

 ## Future plans

 This is a rapidly evolving software project for which new functionality will be frequently added.

 ## Supplementary information

-Supplementary information on the existing and planned functionality is also available in the documentation of the [`DSTOOLS`](https://bitbucket.org/DSVarga/dstools/src/master/) collection available on [arXiv](https://arxiv.org/abs/1707.07140).
+Supplementary information on the existing and planned functionality is also available in the documentation of the [`DSTOOLS`](https://github.com/andreasvarga/DescriptorSystemTools) collection available on [arXiv](https://arxiv.org/abs/1707.07140).